 For these reasons it is important that our advice and decisions are based on sound evidence, and that our evidence processes are transparent and robust.
 To help us to ensure that this is the case, we have decided to carry out a review of the evidence that we use to formulate our advice and decisions in the uplands.
 This is part of a wider Natural England Upland Delivery Review Programme which we hope will help us to strengthen our working relationships with those who own and actively manage the uplands.

-A review group for each topic will work closely with specialist librarian staff to conduct independent searches of databases and any other sources.
-Their findings, together with evidence submitted by external stakeholders, will form the evidence base to be examined for that topic.
+A review group for each topic worked closely with specialist librarian staff to conduct independent searches of databases and any other sources.
+Their findings, together with evidence submitted by external stakeholders, formed the evidence base to be examined for that topic.

-The review will be carried out with the help of a number of academics and practitioners who have expertise in the topic areas.
-The evidence for each topic will be considered by a review group which consists of two independent external experts together with one of Natural England’s Heads of Profession.
-Each of these review groups will then report to an overall assurance group which will consist of two independent experts, an independent chair and our Chief Scientist.
-There will be opportunities for stakeholders to input at a number of stages as the review progresses.
+The review was carried out with the help of a number of academics and practitioners who have expertise in the topic areas.
+The evidence for each topic was considered by a review group which consisted of two independent external experts together with one of Natural England’s Heads of Profession.
+Each of these review groups reported to an overall assurance group which consisted of two independent experts, an independent chair and our Chief Scientist.

-Our approach to the review will be set out in detail in Natural England Evidence Reviews: development process and methods document.
-This methodology is under development and we will make it public in due course.
+Our approach to the review is set out in detail in Natural England Evidence Reviews: development process and methods document.

 For information about who Natural England alerted about the call for evidence - see our distribution list: (86kb).